riemarc/journalmk/readme.md

 - It is designed to be cross-platform, but only tested under Linux.

 ### Todo
+- Write docs for user home journalmkrc and how to ignore it.
 - Notes, which lay in the future (note_date > today_date) are ignored!?